Change Can Be Hard! 7 Tips for Students

 Change can truly be hard, even as capable adults, so it is not surprising that it is even more difficult for kids.
 Add on some communication difficulties, sensory problems, and a struggle that is already in place to make sense of a world with rules that are not understood, and it is no wonder that some of our kids have meltdowns when there is a change.
 Read along for 7 tips for students who need helping dealing with change.

 In the northeast, spring can be a time of very visible change.
-In therapy, I like to make use of this to help my students understand what the word ‘change’ means in a non threatening context.
+In therapy, I like to make use of this to help my students understand what the word ‘change’ means in a non-threatening context.
 It helps them to see that some changes can be positive, and handled, to help them make a bridge to coping with less welcomed changes.

-I’m sharing some photos of activities that are well loved and well used to let you see an example.
+I’m sharing some photos of activities that are well-loved and well used to let you see an example.
 The bottom left photo is an activity from a very old Sesame Street magazine.
 My students just loved it and learned that change can be fun!
 If you know about current places to get these types of activities, please comment with your resource.
 If they aren’t available, I might give a try at making some because they work so well for eliciting this language!

 I always try to start with a good book.
 One I love is White Rabbit Color Change by Alan Baker, which can be found as a read aloud on YouTube.
 Mine has been adapted and models the vocabulary ‘change.’